stollander33/docs/docs/users/user_guide.md

 `rapydo install --git RAPYDO_VERSION`

-You can also use the *auto* flag to let RAPyDo understandwhich version is required  by itself:
+You can also use the *auto* flag to let RAPyDo understand by itself which version is required :

 `rapydo install --git auto`